-- Obtain the Username and PeerChallenge from the embedded MSCHAPv2 Challenge-Response packet. - Obtain the user (specified by Username) Password using an implementation-specific mechanism. - Validate the embedded MSCHAPv2 Challenge-Response packet, as specified in [RFC2759] section 4. - If the validation is successful, then: - Prepare a Success-Request packet which embeds the resulting MSCHAPv2 Success packet, and send it to the peer. - Set currentState to EAP_CHAP_SUCCESS_REQUEST_SENT. - If the validation fails due to an expired password, then: - Prepare a Failure-Request packet that embeds the MSCHAPv2 Failure packet with the R bit set to zero and the corresponding validation error, and send it to the peer. - Obtain the AuthenticatorChallenge from the Failure-Request packet. - Set currentState to EAP_CHAP_CHANGE_PASSWORD_SENT. - If the validation fails due to authentication failure ([RFC2759] section 6) and the RetryCount datum is nonzero, then: - Prepare a Failure-Request packet which embeds the MSCHAPv2 Failure packet with R bit set to one and the corresponding validation error, and send it to the peer. - Decrement the RetryCount datum by one. - Obtain the AuthenticatorChallenge from the Failure-Request packet. - Leave currentState set at EAP_CHAP_CHALLENGE_SENT. - If the validation fails because on an authentication failure ([RFC2759] section 6) and the RetryCount datum is zero, then:
+- Obtain the Username and PeerChallenge from the embedded MSCHAPv2 Challenge-Response packet. - Obtain the user (specified by Username) Password using an implementation-specific mechanism. - Validate the embedded MSCHAPv2 Challenge-Response packet, as specified in [RFC2759] section 4. - If the validation is successful, then: - Prepare a Success-Request packet which embeds the resulting MSCHAPv2 Success packet, and send it to the peer. - Set currentState to EAP_CHAP_SUCCESS_REQUEST_SENT. - If the validation fails due to an expired password and AllowPasswordChange is true, then: - Prepare a Failure-Request packet that embeds the MSCHAPv2 Failure packet with the R bit set to zero and the corresponding validation error, and send it to the peer. - Obtain the AuthenticatorChallenge from the Failure-Request packet. - Set currentState to EAP_CHAP_CHANGE_PASSWORD_SENT. - If the validation fails due to an expired password and AllowPasswordChange is false, then: - Prepare an EAP Failure packet and send it to the peer. - Set currentState to EAP_CHAP_FAILED. - If the validation fails due to authentication failure ([RFC2759] section 6) and the RetryCount datum is nonzero, then: - Prepare a Failure-Request packet which embeds the MSCHAPv2 Failure packet with R bit set to one and the corresponding validation error, and send it to the peer. - Decrement the RetryCount datum by one. - Obtain the AuthenticatorChallenge from the Failure-Request packet. - Leave currentState set at EAP_CHAP_CHALLENGE_SENT. - If the validation fails because on an authentication failure ([RFC2759] section 6) and the RetryCount datum is zero, then:

-[MS-CHAP] - v20110204

-Extensible Authentication Protocol Method for Microsoft Challenge Handshake Authentication Protocol (CHAP) Specification
+[MS-CHAP] - v20140502 Extensible Authentication Protocol Method for Microsoft Challenge Handshake Authentication Protocol (CHAP)